codeshaunted-legacy/style/c++.md

 };
 ```
 #### Struct Member Variables
-Private struct member variables should be named like local variables, except that they should be prefixed with an underscore.
+Private and protected struct member variables should be named like local variables, except that they should be prefixed with an underscore.
 This doesn't apply to public struct member variables.
 #### Parameters
 Parameters should be named like local variables, except they should be prefixed with two underscores.
 ```cpp